 Kubernetes Monitoring using Heapster

 Heapster is a monitoring pod that collects and interprets signals and Kubernetes metrics.
-It serves as a link between the cluster and backend storage, which also serves as a log collector.
+It serves as a link between the cluster and backend storage and also collects logs.
 Heapster enables performance analysis and visualization.

 Heapster queries the nodes about the containers running on them.
 It works with cAdvisor to expose container metrics such as CPU usage, network activity, and memory utilization.